RedHatRanger/RHCE9Vagrant/README.md

 ## Requirements

 There are 18 questions in total could be more or less.
-You will need five RHEL 9 virtual machines to be able to successfully complete all the questions.
+You will need six RHEL 9 virtual machines to be able to successfully complete all the questions.

 One VM will be configured as an Ansible control node.
 The other five VMs will be used to apply playbooks to solve the sample exam questions.
 The following FQDNs will be used throughout the sample exam.